 That’s why organizations have to invest in technology that serves employees and consumers alike in ways we expect.
 Cloud computing, mobile apps, and Stuff-as-a-Service require new types of storage, data analytics, automation, and management.
 One innovation leads to another; new technology leads to process improvements which lead to new opportunities for new products, services, and customer experience.
 Then, users desire even more improvements because customer expectations have shifted to include certain experiences in their daily lives.

 - Products, like paper-based records in file cabinets, have become bits and bytes in containers on a cloud; even the file cabinet itself is abstracted and software-defined.

-- Services like hotel experiences and rental cars have been replaced with spare rooms (more on that later) and drivers are summoned by your smartphone.
+- Services like hotel experiences and rental cars have been replaced with completely new business models of renting spare rooms and drivers summoned by your smartphone.

 - Processes like waterfall workflows have evolved into DevOps practices where teams work iteratively.

 Better living through software—that’s what digital transformation is.

 Transformation through technology can be traced back dozens (internet), hundreds (printing press), or even thousands (wheel) of years.
 Creating software applications, building IT infrastructure, and rolling out business processes is not new—every tech publication from Business Insider to Wired has touted digital transformation, and the MIT Sloan School of Management has an entire initiative on the digital economy.

 But exponential technological growth does have an origin story.
 It began with infrastructure, which became the foundation for applications that redefined business processes.
 In that way, everything is connected: the infrastructure determined what kinds of apps were used, which determined what kinds of processes worked best.